basedghost/kaarbs-openrc/PACKAGES.md

-# What does kaarbs install?
+# What does kaarbs-openrc install?
 For those of you wondering what the script gives you the choice of installing, here is a complete list:
 ## Dependencies:
 - rsync